gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Laeuc turned her toward home.

 The townspeople spent that morning repairing the minor damage the mountain's shudders had caused.
-They talked about Fraederiq---what a shame, so young, what would Gaeston do now, it would be terrible if he started drinking again---but conversation quickly turned to the mountain.
+They talked about Fraederiq—what a shame, so young, what would Gaeston do now, it would be terrible if he started drinking again—but conversation quickly turned to the mountain.
 Where do *you* think we're going?
 And shouldn't we do something, just in case?
 Well no, I don't know what, but surely there's something.
-Yes, I'm sure the captain's thought of all of this, but still---poor Fraederiq, what a shame.
+Yes, I'm sure the captain's thought of all of this, but still—poor Fraederiq, what a shame.

 Erileine finally fled, unable to listen any more.